Trump claims 'political reasons' held up convalescent plasma emergency authorization - Local News 8

 “We have all of these great, seemingly great answers that are ready to come out, but because of the process it takes — can we use some of this early under right to try?” he asked, referring to legislation that allows patients access to drugs that are still in the investigation phase.

-FDA Commissioner Stephen Hahn declined to answer when asked by CNN as the briefing concluded whether there was pressure on him to approve EUA for convalescent plasma.
+FDA Commissioner Stephen Hahn declined to answer on Sunday when asked by CNN as the briefing concluded whether there was pressure on him to approve EUA for convalescent plasma.

 A prominent vaccine expert told CNN’s Wolf Blitzer on Sunday that the White House may have bullied the FDA into giving emergency use authorization to using blood plasma.

-Note: This story has been updated Monday with additional developments.